Animal Crackers (1930 film): 1930 release and 1936 re-release

-Animal Crackers premiered on August 28, 1930, at the Rialto Theatre in New York and earned an estimated $30,000 on its opening weekend, placing first at the box office.
+Animal Crackers premiered on August 28, 1930, at the Rialto Theatre in New York.
+It earned an estimated $30,000 during its opening weekend in Los Angeles, placing first at the box office.
 By June 1932, the film had earned $1.5 million in worldwide theatrical rentals.

-The film was reissued in 1936 with several small cuts to accommodate the Production Code.
-This version ran about 96 minutes, which was two minutes shorter than the original.
+The film was reissued in 1936, requiring several cuts to comply with the stricter enforcement of the Motion Picture Production Code, which was enacted four years after the film's original release.
+The reissue ran approximately a minute and a half shorter than the original 1930 cut.
+Cuts included the line "I think I'll try and make her" from "Hooray for Captain Spaulding"; a scene where Harpo pulls a female guest's slip out from under her dress with his teeth; and Groucho telling a joke about a "shotgun wedding".
+The censored print remained the only version shown in the United States and most other countries until 2016.

 Rights issues and 1974 re-release

-Due to Paramount Pictures' failure to renegotiate the American film rights, Animal Crackers reverted in 1956 to its original authors, playwrights George S. Kaufman and Morrie Ryskind, and composers Harry Ruby and Bert Kalmar.
+In 1956, the American film rights to Animal Crackers reverted to its original authors—playwrights George S. Kaufman and Morrie Ryskind, and composers Harry Ruby and Bert Kalmar—after Paramount Pictures failed to renegotiate them.
 Two years later, MCA Inc. acquired the film rights, but could not secure the stage play rights due to Kaufman's and Ryskind's financial demands.

-These legal restrictions prevented Animal Crackers from being shown theatrically or broadcast on television in the United States, although it could still be shown in Canada, outside the restricted area.
-(Note: A similar situation arose in 1968, when stage rights forced MCA to withdraw the Olsen and Johnson comedy Hellzapoppin' from TV distribution in America, but not in Canada.)
+These legal restrictions prevented Animal Crackers from being shown theatrically or broadcast on television in the United States, although it could still be shown outside the restricted area.
 The last known domestic theatrical release was in 1949 (alongside Duck Soup).

-By the 1970s, Marx Brothers fans in the United States were no longer able to see Animal Crackers legally, although bootleg copies were shown at smaller theaters.
-After one such showing in 1973, Marx Brothers enthusiast Steve Stoliar contacted Groucho, seeking his support for a re-release campaign.
-On February 7, 1974, Groucho and his assistant Erin Fleming appeared with Stoliar's "Committee for the Re-release of Animal Crackers" (CRAC) at UCLA before approximately 200 students, generating over 2,000 petition signatures, attracting reporters, and drawing national media attention.
+By the 1970s, Animal Crackers could not be seen legally in the United States, although bootleg copies were shown at smaller theaters.
+After attending one such showing in 1973, Marx Brothers enthusiast Steve Stoliar contacted Groucho, seeking his support for a re-release campaign.
+On February 7, 1974, Groucho and his assistant Erin Fleming appeared with Stoliar's "Committee for the Re-release of Animal Crackers" (CRAC) at the University of California, Los Angeles, before approximately 200 students, generating over 2,000 petition signatures, attracting reporters, and garnering national media attention.
 Universal Pictures, who owned the film rights, subsequently announced an agreement with the authors and their estates.
-Test screenings with Groucho's personal appearances in Westwood (May 23, 1974) and New York's Sutton Theater (June 23) drew enthusiastic crowds: at the latter, a near-riot erupted and a police escort was required.
-The positive reaction prompted Universal to release Animal Crackers nationally.
+Test screenings with Groucho's personal appearances in Westwood (May 23, 1974) and New York's Sutton Theater (June 23, 1974) drew enthusiastic crowds.
+At the latter, a near-riot erupted and a police escort was required.
 Animal Crackers remained unavailable for television viewing until a special broadcast of the film by CBS on July 21, 1979.

-The complete, uncut version of Animal Crackers—which had been available only in an edited form since its 1936 reissue—was restored in 2016 from a 35mm duplicate negative held by the British Film Institute, and given a brief theatrical run.
+The complete, uncut version of Animal Crackers—which had been available only in an edited form since the 1936 re-release—was restored in 2016 from a 35mm duplicate negative held by the British Film Institute, and given a brief theatrical run.
+Animal Crackers entered the public domain in the United States in 2026.